nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 ### <a name="headline"></a>Headline
 The list of ad titles that Bing can use to optimize the ad layout.

-Unless you pin one of the text assets to a specific ad component, Bing will optimize the ad layout dynamically with the best headlines and descriptions for the user's search query.
+Unless you pin one of the headlines to a specific position, Bing will optimize the ad layout dynamically with the best headlines and descriptions for the user's search query.

+From a data model perspective the headlines are stored as text assets.
+The same asset can be used by multiple ads.
+For example if *Seemless Integration* is a text asset, it will have the same asset identifier across all ads in the same Bing Ads account.

 You must set between 3-15 headlines.
 Each headline is represented in the bulk file as a JSON string.
 Three headlines are included in the example JSON below, and only the first headline is pinned to specific position.
+The `id` and `text` are properties of the asset, whereas the `editorialStatus` and `pinnedField` are properties of the asset link i.e., the relationship between the asset and the ad.
 For more details see [editorialStatus](#headline-editorialstatus), [id](#headline-id), [pinnedField](#headline-pinnedfield), and [text](#headline-text) below.

 ```json
 [{